memfault/interrupt/_drafts/heartbeats.md

 The answer is that you need device monitoring in place long before ever shipping a firmware update to devices in the field.

-I've introduced several performance and battery-life regressions that were never caught in internal beta testing of 50 devices.
+There have been several occasions in the past where I've introduced several performance and battery-life regressions that were never caught in internal beta testing of 50 devices.
 They were always subtle changes, such as an "optimization" that ended up causing high file system churn (which reduced battery life), or issues that crop up when connected over certain